hbrar/JavaScriptNotes/README.md

 ### Return from constructors.
 Usually, constructors do not have a return statement.
 Their task is to write all necessary stuff into this, and it automatically becomes the result.
 But if there is a return statement, then the rule is simple:

 ### If return is called with object, then it is returned instead of this.
+CAREFUL IT WON"T SET THE PROTOTYPE
 ### If return is called with a primitive, it’s ignored.

 #   Advanced Functions